Our Guide to SBA Loans and Grants for Women Business Owners

 Although women are providing substantial contributions to the small business world, they still face profound challenges.
 For example, many women entrepreneurs struggle to qualify for additional business financing so that they can pursue growth and increase cash flow.

 The Small Business Administration, commonly referred to as the SBA, is considered a key resource for small business owners.
 One of their main areas of focus is helping women business owners achieve their goals.
-Their impressive partnerships and initiatives, such as the Office of Women’s Business Ownership, have created opportunities for women-owned startups and existing business looking to expand.
+Their impressive initiatives, such as the Office of Women’s Business Ownership, have created opportunities for both women-owned startups and existing business.

 The SBA offers a variety of diverse programs specifically designed to help women-owned small businesses.
 These include:

 - Women’s Business Centers: The SBA has over 100 Women’s Business Centers throughout the U.S. Among these center’s initiatives is their commitment to connecting women-owned businesses with additional capital.
 To find a center near you, visit the SBA’s website to see a full list of local organizations.

 - InnovateHER Challenge: Each year, the SBA provides federal grant financing to businesses that benefit women.
 In fact, in 2017, the InnovateHer Challenge winner was awarded $40,000!
 To enter, you’ll first need to win a local InnovateHER Challenge, then you’ll advance to the national level to compete further.

 - Women-Owned Small Business Federal Contracting Program: This program helps woman-owned businesses win federal government contracts.
 To qualify, your business must be at least 51 percent owned by one or more women.
 You’ll also need to go through a self-certification process.
 To learn more about what it takes to qualify for this small business grant for women in business, visit the SBA website.